reinarrow/funpoly/README.md

 ## Execution for development

-1. Open the solution in Visual Studio
+1. Open the solution in Visual Studio.
 1. Select the docker-compose project as the Startup Project if it is not already.
-1. Run in Debug mode with the option Docker Compose
+1. Run in Debug mode with the option Docker Compose.

 ## Data model